Puzzling Aliens

 digitalart

-Each work is made in a limited edition of three and is provided by a double certificate of authenticity; a paper certificate signed and sealed by the artist and a digital blockchain certificate.
+Each work is made in a unique edition and is provided by a double certificate of authenticity; a paper certificate signed and sealed by the artist and a digital blockchain certificate.

 Ancient Alien and UFO theorists hypothesize that the Insectoids are a remnant species from ancient times.
 This theory comes from tribal oral history of Native Americans and also African folklore.
 These stories hold the praying mantis in reverence, as though they were gods that are said to have given humans tools and skills.